Zog I: Life in exile and death

-The Royal Family fled to Greece.
-Zog, speaking a few days after his arrival there, characterized Hitler and Mussolini as madmen facing "two fools who sleep" -- Chamberlain and Daladier.
+The royal family fled to the Kingdom of Greece.
+Zog, speaking a few days after his arrival there, characterized Hitler and Mussolini as madmen facing "two fools who sleep": Chamberlain and Daladier.
 Zog went on to declare, "We prefer to die, from the littlest child to the oldest man, to show our independence is not for sale."
-The world, aware that Zog and his entourage had carried off most of the Albanian treasury's gold, was not impressed.After a short stay in Greece, the Zog party went to Istanbul in Turkey, then fled through Romania, Poland, Latvia, Sweden, Norway, Belgium to Paris, France.
-Zog and his family lived a time in France and fled when the Germans invaded.
+The world, aware that Zog and his entourage had carried off most of the Albanian treasury's gold, was not impressed.
+After a short stay in Greece, the Zog party went to Istanbul in Turkey, then fled through Romania, Poland, Latvia, Sweden, Norway, and Belgium to Paris.
+Zog and his family lived for a time in France and fled when the Germans invaded.
 Their escape from France was helped by Prince Mehmed Orhan Osmanoğlu from the Ottoman Imperial Dynasty, who was aide-de-camp of Zog I.

-The Royal Family then settled in England.
+The royal family then settled in England.
 Their first residence was at The Ritz in London.
 This was followed in 1941 by a brief stay at Forest Ridge, a house in the South Ascot area of Sunninghill in Berkshire, near where Zog's nieces had been at school in Ascot.
 In 1941 they moved to Parmoor House, Parmoor, near Frieth in Buckinghamshire, with some staff of the court living in locations around Lane End.

 In 1946, Zog and most of his family left England and went to live in Egypt at the behest of King Farouk.
-In 1951, Zog bought the Knollwood estate in Muttontown, New York, but the sixty-room estate was never occupied; it quickly fell into ruin and Zog sold the estate in 1955.
+In 1951, Zog bought the Knollwood estate in Muttontown, New York, Long Island, but the sixty-room estate was never occupied; it quickly fell into ruin and Zog sold the estate in 1955.
 Farouk was overthrown in 1952, and the family left for France in 1955.

-He made his final home in France, where he died at the Foch Hospital, Suresnes, Hauts-de-Seine on 9 April 1961, aged 65, of an undisclosed condition.
-Zog was said to have regularly smoked 200 cigarettes a day, giving him a possible claim to the dubious title of the world's heaviest smoker in 1929, but had been seriously ill for some time.
+He made his final home in France, where he died at the Foch Hospital, Suresnes, Hauts-de-Seine, on 9 April 1961, aged 65, of an undisclosed condition.
+Zog was said to have regularly smoked 200 cigarettes a day, giving him a possible claim to the title of the world's heaviest smoker in 1929, but had been seriously ill for some time.
 He was survived by his wife and son, and was initially buried at the cimetière parisien de Thiais, near Paris.
-On his death, his son Leka was pronounced H.M.
-King Leka of the Albanians by the exiled Albanian community.
+On his death, his son Leka was pronounced H. M. King Leka of the Albanians by the exiled Albanian community.

-His widow, Geraldine, died of natural causes in 2002 at the age of 87 in a military hospital in Tirana, Albania.
-The country's communist government abolished the monarchy in 1946, but, even in exile, the Royal Family insisted that Leka Zogu was Albania's legitimate ruler until his death on 30 November 2011.
+His widow, Geraldine, died of natural causes in 2002 at the age of 87 in a military hospital in Tirana.